 Your Life Coach Marketing Plan Needs to Be Savvy AND Magical

 Choosing how to get out there needs to practical, but it also needs to be magical.
 Your voice has transformational power.
 You have a beautiful way of connecting with other humans and helping them make better decisions.
 It’s simply a matter of identifying all this and translating it all into marketing.

 For example, you might have a gift for creating community in events, or you offer rich insights with in-depth articles, or you give pithy advice on short videos.
 You might loathe marketing.
 But that changes once you make it a natural extension of how you do business.

 Choosing your message and strategy well makes it sustainable, and this matters if you want to be a life coach for the long haul.

 The strategy you choose might take some work up front to launch, but then it turns into an engine that requires consistency but not too much daily effort.

 Life Coaches with a Steady Stream of Great Clients Look Like This: 5 Types

 I’m always on the lookout for what works, both with my clients and the wider world.
-Here are 5 life coaches (3 are former clients) who market in a way that shows how much they care, how much they know, and how magnetic they are.
+Here are 5 life coaches (3 are former clients) who market in a way that aligns with their values and gets them clients.